LucHermitte/alternate-lite/README.md

 " The {filetype -> extensions} map
 let g:alternates.fts.cpp += ['tpp']
+" Note: this last command can only be done after a call to any lh#alternate#* function
 ```

 This says that this new extension may be used in all your projects.